IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 ![Product Offers](images/productoffers.png)

 Now again select the `seller id` from the `Wallet tab` tab.
-Now click on `test tab` to end the auction by submitting a `CloseBidding` transaction for the listing.
+Click on `test tab` to end the auction by submitting a `CloseBidding` transaction for the listing.

 ```
 {